 The net result is that Muslim teenagers are bombarded with negative news about Muslims and that knocks their confidence.

-Liberalism is presented as a nice easy-going, alternative way of life
+Liberalism is presented as an alternative way of life our Muslim teenagers

 Previously I spoke about secularism, Liberalism is another all-encompassing idea that is subtly changing the way our children think.
 Let me give you a little background information about Liberalism.
 It’s an overarching philosophical system which came about 300 years ago in Europe.
 Liberalism sought to replace the corrupt laws of hereditary privilege, Christianity, absolute monarchy, the divine right of kings and traditional conservatism.